DuangZhu/TaskExp/README.md

 - **Map-prediction task:** Encourages agents to integrate features received from teammates and produce a unified exploration map.
 This task helps agents learn to leverage messages from their teammates.
 - **Location-estimation task:** Guides each agent to estimate its global coordinates while making decisions.

+If you find this project useful, please consider giving it a star on GitHub!
+It helps the project gain visibility and supports the development.
+Thank you!

 ## Quick Start

 ### 1. Environment Setup